-The subscription price must be paid into the Fund's account with the Custodian Bank or one of its correspondent banks within a maximum period of three Business Days from the Subscription Date for the Europe Small Sub-Fund and for the France Small Sub-Fund.
+The subscription price must be paid into the Fund's account with the Custodian Bank or one of its correspondent banks within a maximum period of three Business Days from the Subscription Date for the Europe Small Sub-Fund, for the France Small & Mid Sub-Fund and the Europe Mid Sub-Fund.
 Confirmations will usually be delivered within 30 days following determination of the applicable net value.